Pavel Golovishnikov: 2021–22 season

 In October 2021, Polibina/Golovishnikov placed fourth at the Mezzaluna Cup in Italy and then won bronze at the Viktor Petrenko Cup in Odesa, Ukraine.
 In November, they finished 13th at the 2021 CS Warsaw Cup.

 In December, competing at Four Nationals, they repeated as national silver medalists.
 They were assigned to the 2022 European Championships but withdrew before the event due to a positive test for SARS-CoV-2.
 They placed 28th at the 2022 World Championships, which took place in March in Montpellier, France.

 2022–23 season

-In November, Polibina/Golovishnikov took silver at the NRW Trophy in Germany.
+In November, Polibina and Golovishnikov won the silver medal at the NRW Trophy in Germany.
 In December, they won gold at the Bosphorus Cup in Turkey and then claimed the Polish national title at the Four National Championships hosted by Hungary.
 They were subsequently nominated to compete at the 2023 European Championships in Espoo, Finland.